ansible-community/antsibull-changelog/docs/other-projects.rst

   This (new) category should list all changes to features which absolutely require attention from users when upgrading, because an existing behavior is changed.
 This is mostly what Ansible's Porting Guide used to describe.
 This section should only appear in a initial major release (`x.0.0`) according to semantic versioning.

 **major_changes**
-  This category contains major changes to the collection.
+  This category contains major changes to the project.
 It should only contain a few items per major version, describing high-level changes.
 This section should not appear in patch releases according to semantic versioning.

 **minor_changes**
   This category should mention all new features, like plugin or module options.
 This section should not appear in patch releases according to semantic versioning.